kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

   <figcaption><strong>Figure 1.</strong> The public explorer makes the schedule visible: at the position where Whisper eventually emits <code>now</code>, <code>who</code> is the early top candidate before <code>now</code> resolves in later layers.
 The screenshot uses the explorer's display vocabulary; the full-vocabulary ranks reported above are #6,319 → #7,237 → #3 → #1. <a href="https://kennethli319.github.io/audio-jacobian-lens/?sample=asr-question">Open the interactive report</a>.</figcaption>
 </figure>

-This resembles lexical competition in word-association experiments, but it does not show that Whisper was “thinking of who.”
-The safer finding is that lexical directions become readable at different depths.
+One interpretation is lexical competition; another is simply that the fitted readout exposes different vocabulary directions at different depths.
+Repeating this across controlled minimal pairs—and testing whether early competitors predict later errors or priming—could separate those readings.

-### Phone information is distributed
+### A distributed signature predicts phones better than its brightest coordinate

 A single vocabulary coordinate was a poor description of Whisper's acoustic encoder, so the **Phone Signature view** compares the distributed pattern across its top 100 vocabulary-aligned coordinates with frozen phone prototypes.